pearpages/my-blog-v1/README.md

 ## Pending

-+ Creating pages by category
++ Create pages by category
 + adding a search widget and a search page using lunr.js
++ Create gallery

 ---